uuupah/11ty_neocities/src/blog/three_albums_august_2024.md

 #### i parry everything
 {% blogImage "/_assets/img/three_albums_august_2024/parry.webp" %}
 conversely, i heard a brief explanation of this show and thought "well, it cant hurt to watch an episode or two" and then proceeded to binge the remaining episodes and get completely up to date. i parry everything is so intriguing because it's a native isekai (an exquisitely boring setting), the animation is _just okay_ the music is _just okay_ and the characters are about as generic as it gets, but the conceit of the show being that the main character has willpowered himself into being unbelievably skilled (one punch man style) but is such a sheltered dipshit that he doesn't realise that all of his feats of strength are at otherworldly levels _somehow works_. i don't even like stories that pivot around misunderstanding between characters, and yet. i'm going to sheepishly give this one a recommendation to check it out, with condition that it's currently only up to episode 9 and it could totally go downhill

+### personal update
+{% blogImage "/_assets/img/three_albums_august_2024/beag.jpg", "500", false %}

+holy fuck! im not doing well! my brother has been having problems with my mum for the last couple of years and officially dropped an ultimatum which has totally turned things nuclear. i managed to masterfully fumble two separate people who were totally into me, and my ex informed me theyre starting to date casually again, which feels super barbed given how much trouble they had being physical when we were together. all in the span of a week! i'm feeling pretty fucking rough at the moment, which is kind of funny given how well the rest of august went. i'm sort of interested in recording my state of mind each day so i could plot it on a graph. i suspect it would look a bit like a sine wave